sameer-codes-ai/LeetFlix/README.md

 ## 🚀 How to Run Using Prebuilt Platform-Independent Docker Image (Plug & Play ⚡)

+Quick trial (Only when server is running) : https://jmcstjj1-5000.inc1.devtunnels.ms/

+Professional way:
 This is the easiest way to run LeetFlix without worrying about local setup or building the image.

 1️⃣ Make sure [Docker](https://www.docker.com/get-started) is installed and running.